vita-student-projects/group42_3DMOT/README.md

  More info found in the object development toolkit here: http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d

 ## 3D Multi-Object Tracking
-TODO: Explain how we forward the embeddings of the detections in the script and store them.

 For the embeddings (feature vectors) for the detections, we choose to generate these before we actually run the tracking.
 We opt for this approach to save time and avoid generating embeddings with each run.
 We submit jobs to the SCITAS cluster for this purpose and store the embeddings in .txt files (in either the "embeddings_val" or "embeddings_test_split" folder).
 As a result, this implementation functions as a batch process rather than real-time, although it could be run online if executed on a sufficiently powerful computer.
 However, the code would require some modifications in that case.

 To save the embeddings from the KITTI dataset with the provided Point RCNN detections, run the following code.